Data Protection Act 1998: Definition of personal data

 Sensitive personal data concerned the subject's race, ethnicity, politics, religion, trade union status, health, sexual history, or criminal record.

-Subject Access Requests
+Subject access requests

-The Information Commissioner's Office website stated regarding Subject Access Requests: "You have the right to find out if an organisation is using or storing your personal data.
+The Information Commissioner's Office website stated regarding subject access requests: "You have the right to find out if an organisation is using or storing your personal data.
 This is called the right of access.
 You exercise this right by asking for a copy of the data, which is commonly known as making a 'subject access request.'"

 Before the General Data Protection Regulation (GDPR) came into force on 25 May 2018, organisations could have charged a specified fee for responding to a SAR of up to £10 for most requests.
 Following GDPR: "A copy of your personal data should be provided free.
 An organisation may charge for additional copies.
 It can only charge a fee if it thinks the request is 'manifestly unfounded or excessive'.
 If so, it may ask for a reasonable fee for administrative costs associated with the request."